-A year later, we now know the story of Benzion Peresecki, a young Jewish man from Lithuania who wore this jacket for ten months in Dachau and kept it for 33 years.
+We now know the story of Benzion Peresecki, a young Jewish man from Lithuania who wore this jacket for ten months in the Dachau concentration camp in Germany and kept it for 33 years.
 The exhibit tells Peresecki’s story of his immigration to the US, his legal pursuit of reparations, as well as historic photos, maps, multiple testimonies, and short films.
 It is a story of Holocaust survival that demonstrates the power of a single artifact to connect narratives of justice, identity, and a search for home.

 Follow the Peresecki family’s life history from the early 1900s through their ghettoization and transfer to German concentration camps.
 This interactive map also traces their postwar movement from DP camps to New York City and Long Island.Journey

 See how the Peresecki family’s experiences relate to larger historical developments, from the early 1930s, through Ben’s death in 1978, to the discovery of the Jacket in July 2015.

 Share your responses to the exhibit and the documents, photographs and videos that testify to the experiences of Ben Peres and his family.
 Your comments will help future visitors gain a deeper understanding of the impact of Ben’s jacket.Reflect